 What sets BLEICH LAW OFFICE, P.C. apart from other firms in Arizona?

 BLEICH LAW OFFICE, P.C. takes great pride in offering frank, honest legal counsel to each and every client.
-Both Robert and Lisa promise to give their best efforts to help clients achieve their goals.
+Robert promises to give his best effort to help clients achieve their goals.

 How long has BLEICH LAW OFFICE, P.C. been helping Yuma County clients?